 - Keep well: the chocolate cookie dough and the baked cookies keep well, wrapped or in an airtight container for several days.
 So you can make them ahead.

 - Creme de menthe: there are two types, with and without alcohol.
-Use mint liqueur, also available at liquor stores and some supermarkets.
-Or creme de menthe syrup without the alcohol content, which makes sweeter cookies.
+Use mint liqueur that mostly evaporates during baking (my choice) or creme de menthe syrup without alcohol content, which makes sweeter cookies.

 - Almond flour: you can buy it or make your own by finely grinding whole almonds.

 - Powdered sugar: there is no alternative or substitution for it.
-Also called confectioners' sugar or icing sugar, you can easily buy it online.
-Domino powdered sugar is a very popular one.
+Also called confectioners' sugar or icing sugar.

 It's a simple process, and the dough needs to be refrigerated for several hours until firm enough to make truffles that can be rolled in sugar.